thoughtram/blog/_posts/2016-05-23-opaque-tokens-in-angular-2.md

 {% endraw %}
 {% endhighlight %}

-Since the token matches the dependency instance-type and the provider strategy is `useClass`, we can actually also the **shorthand** version, as:
+Since the token matches the dependency instance-type and the provider strategy is `useClass`, we can also use the **shorthand** version, as:

 {% highlight js %}
 {% raw %}